Advance your knowledge of food and nutrition science by undertaking an honours degree at Deakin.

 The minimum entry requirement is completion of a Nutrition related undergraduate degree or the completion of an undergraduate degree majoring in Food Science or Nutrition study areas.
 Students must also achieve a credit average mark or Weighted Average Mark (WAM) of 65% or greater.

-2018 Honours projects will be available to view here from mid-September 2017.
+2018 Honours projects are available here

-2018 Project Preference Form will be available to view here from mid-September 2017
+2018 Project Preference Form is available here

 Applicants are required to contact the Supervisors of the projects they are interested in applying for before submitting the Project Preference form.

 Allocation to research projects is a competitive process and an applicant cannot be assured of being assigned to their choice of research projects.

 Learn more about this course and others that Deakin offers by visiting VTAC for more information.
 You can also discover how Deakin compares to other universities when it comes to the quality of our teaching and learning by visiting the QILT website.

 Learn more about Deakin's special entry access scheme (SEAS - a way to help boost your ATAR in some circumstances).

 You can also find out about different entry pathways into Deakin courses if you can't get in straight from high school.

 Finally, Deakin is committed to admissions transparency.
 As part of that commitment, you can learn more about our Trimester 1 2017 cohort of students (PDF, 657.3KB) - their average ATARs, whether they had any previous higher education experience and more.